Marlee Powers: Mixed

 In 2022, Powers competed in the 2022 Canadian Mixed Curling Championship with Paul Flemming, Marie Christianson and Scott Saccary.
 The team had previously won the Nova Scotia mixed provincial with Jill Brothers, however, she was unable to attend the national championship.
 Through the round robin, the team finished with a 4–2 record, enough to qualify for the championship pool.
 They then lost three of their next four games, finishing eighth with an even 5–5 record.
 The following year, she won the provincial mixed championship, playing with fiancé Luke Saunders, his mother Colleen Jones and Flemming.
 This squad had much more success, finishing 7–3 through the round robin and championship pools and qualifying for the playoffs.
 They then lost to Saskatchewan and Ontario in the semifinal and bronze medal game, respectively, finishing fourth.

 Mixed doubles

-Powers plays mixed doubles with her fiancé Luke Saunders.
+Powers plays mixed doubles with her fiancé, Luke Saunders.
 In 2024, Powers and Saunders won the Nova Scotia mixed doubles championship, qualifying for the 2024 Canadian Mixed Doubles Curling Championship in Fredericton.
-There, the pair had a strong start with wins in four of their first five games.
+The pair had a strong start with wins in four of their first five games.
 They then lost both of their last two games on the final day of round robin, eliminating them with a 4–3 record.
 Powers and Saunders returned to the 2025 Canadian Mixed Doubles Curling Championship, where they would improve on their previous year's appearance, finishing second, losing to Kadriana Lott and Colton Lott 9–8 in the final.
+That second-place finish allowed Powers and Saunders to pre-qualify for the 2026 Canadian Mixed Doubles Curling Championship in Surrey, BC.
+In that event, they won their first three games, but went on to lose the next three, leaving them third in Pool D and missing the playoffs.

+Rock League

+On December 16, 2025, Powers was named a participant in the inaugural season of the Rock League professional curling league, which took place in Toronto from April 6-12, 2026.
+She was part of the Shield Curling Club, one of two franchises composed predominantly of Canadian players; its captain was Brad Jacobs, and its general manager was Carter Rycroft.
+Powers played women’s fours in the first match and only played mixed doubles the rest of the way.
+She did not participate in the mixed fours match.
+Shield won the league championship over the Typhoon Curling Club.